 Five Smart Tips for Buying Your Next Car

-Automakers sold over , which means that, at any given time throughout the year, many Americans are getting ready to head out to a dealership.
+Automakers sold over 17 million cars in the United States in 2015, which means that, at any given time throughout the year, many Americans are getting ready to head out to a dealership.
 How can you drive away with the best deal?
 The ______ Society of CPAs offers some savvy advice.

 Research Your Options